cytoscape/legend-creator-new/README.md

-# legend-creator-new
+# Cytoscape 3 App: Legend-creator (New version)
-New version of legend creator app for Cytoscape
+New version of legend creator app(https://github.com/cytoscape/legend-creator) for Cytoscape